ropensci/rnoaa/inst/vign/ncdc_attributes.md

 statistics include prevailing and secondary wind direction and percent frequency, average wind speed, percentage of calm winds and mean wind vector direction and magnitude.

-The statistics are computed from the ISD-lite dataset for which more information can be found at http://www.ncdc.noaa.gov/oa/climate/isd/index.php?name=isd-lite.
+The statistics are computed from the ISD-lite dataset.
 262 stations were selected from the ISD-lite data, based on their completeness and membership in a list of what were known as "first order stations."
 These are typically airport locations with the needed 24 hours/day observations to make hourly normals meaningful.
 All stations had at least 27 of the 30 years represented.